JakeAdler/shsg/README.md

 ## Installation

+### Before installing

-First, create and cd into the directory where you'd like to store your project e.g. `~/my-site/`
+Create and cd into the directory where you'd like to store your project e.g. `~/my-site/`

 ```console
 mkdir my-site && cd my-site
 ```
 ### Install the script

 ```console